elangbijak4/quantum-compiler-almudaya-foundation/README.md

 - **Universitas Muhammadiyah Ponorogo**, Fakultas Teknik, Program Studi Teknik Informatika
 - **Almudaya Research Institute Yogyakarta**

+## License Status

+🔒 Proprietary / All Rights Reserved

+This project is currently in a pre-release development phase.

+The source code is publicly visible for transparency, research, architectural discussion, and evaluation.

+No license is currently granted for copying, modification, redistribution, commercial use, or creation of derivative works without prior written permission.

+The licensing model may change when the project reaches a stable release.

 ## Tutorials

 To understand how to use and navigate this project, please refer to our comprehensive tutorials: